liam-wiltshire/talks/hackthesystem/content.md

 ???

-- Data is valuable - this doesn't have to be login data.
-- You might think the data you have isn't worthwhile, but what if that data was combined with other sources?
+- Data is valuable, which makes obtaining data a common reason for attackes
+- When we think about data being stolen we might think about login data, or card details, but other data has value too
     - Imagine you had a service that allowed you to send yourself birthday reminders
+       - Doesn't look like valuable data right?
-        - Those dates might be 'memorable details' associated with that email address on another system (or a PIN etc)
+        - Those details could be the answer to a password reset question on another site, or a PIN for their card etc

 ---